This page has more about alignments and the location of ancient sites, including clues about the reasons for aligning ancient sites.

 Insights from dowsers

-Dowsers can detect energy-flows moving around and betweenancient sites.
+Dowsers detect energy-flows moving around and betweenancient sites.
 Some straight, above-ground energy-lines indeeddo coincide with alignments, but they don't automatically do so.
-Dowsed energy-lines and alignments are very different things, though there is some overlap.
+Dowsed energy-lines and alignments are different things, though there is some overlap.

 What proportion of them overlap, no one has systematically researched, but it’s likely to be more the exception than the rule - at a guess, 20-30%.
 But that doesn't mean they're the same thing.